 – Mick Ryan, Aboriginal Hospital Liaison Officer at Barwon Health, Activate #8

-For further information please contact Vicki Strachan on +61 3 5247 9512 or email at firstname.lastname@example.org for more information and to register your interest.
+Please contact Vicki Strachan on +61 3 5247 9512 or email at firstname.lastname@example.org for more information and to register your interest.

 Committee For Geelong